David Rigert: Career

 Rigert began practicing weightlifting on his own in 1966, using the training methods of former Soviet weightlifting champion Arkady Vorobyov.
-Two years later, while serving in the Soviet army, Rigert earned the title Master of Sports of the USSR.
+Two years later, while serving in the Soviet Army, Rigert earned the title Master of Sports of the USSR.
 After demobilization he lived and trained in Armavir.
 In 1969 he met the famous Soviet coach Rudolf Plyukfelder, who invited him to Shakhty, where Rigert began training at Trud Voluntary Sports Society under Plyukfelder.
 Just 11 months later, in 1970, Rigert was included into the Soviet national team and debuted internationally, earning a bronze medal at the world championships.
-In 1971 at the RSFSR Championships, Rigert set his first world record.
-Thus began an extraordinary series of 65 world records, which was exceeded only by the fellow weightlifter Vasiliy Alekseyev.
+In November 1970 at the RSFSR Championships in Volgograd, Rigert set his first world record thus began an extraordinary series of 65 weightlifting world records by 1981.
+It was exceeded only by the fellow super-heavyweight weightlifter Vasily Alekseyev.

 After a disappointing performance at the 1972 Summer Olympics, in 1973 Rigert won in all competitions he participated, setting eight world records.
 He won all world and European championships between 1973 and 1976, and earned a gold medal at the 1976 Summer Olympics.
 Despite these achievements during his career, his final performance was disappointing: scoring zero at the 1980 Summer Olympics.
 For those Games Rigert moved to a lighter bodyweight class, from under 100 kg to under 90 kg.
 As a result of the rapid weight loss, he tore his leg muscle.

 After retiring from competitions Rigert moved to Rostov and later to Taganrog.
 He coached, studied at The Moscow Institute of Physical Culture, manufactured weights for weightlifting competitions and built some 100 sport facilities in Taganrog.
 He also created a weightlifting center in Taganrog and prepared the Russian National Team for the 2004 Olympics.
 In 2004 Rigert was elected deputy of the Taganrog City Council (Duma), and in March 2009 he was reelected as deputy of the Taganrog Duma, representing the United Russia political party.
 Rigert is a honorary citizen of Taganrog, Grozny and Chornomorsk.

 Rigert was awarded Order of the Red Banner of Labour in 1976.
 In 1999 he was inducted into the International Weightlifting Federation hall of fame.